 The health of a community is determined by a number of health factors including the quality of health care, health behaviors, socioeconomic factors and the physical environment.
-It is these factors that the County Health Rankings, a signature product of the University of Wisconsin Population Health Institute, uses to rank Wisconsin communities.
+It is these factors, and their corresponding health outcomes, that the County Health Rankings, a signature product of the University of Wisconsin Population Health Institute, uses to rank Wisconsin communities.

-The Rankings are a call to action for leaders in health care, business, education, government, media and other sectors to take a comprehensive approach to improving the health of their communities.
+The Rankings are a call to action for leaders in health care, business, education, government, media and other sectors to take a comprehensive approach to improving the health for all within their communities.

-The first edition of the Rankings, described as a Report Card, was released in 2003 as an Institute Working Paper.
+The first edition of the Rankings was released in 2003 as an Institute Working Paper.
 Since 2003, the Wisconsin County Health Rankings have been published annually.
 The Rankings are now done nationally, ranking counties within states.
 The current Rankings can be found at countyhealthrankings.org while Milwaukee City data and years of data before the national launch can be found on the links at the right.